 Most children with epilepsy lead normal and productive lives.
 They can participate in the same activities as other children but may need closer supervision, such as not riding a bicycle or swimming without an adult nearby.

 Doctors at Riley at IU Health perform the following exams and tests to diagnose epilepsy and seizures:

-The goal of epilepsy treatment is to reduce and control the number and frequency of seizures.
-Medicines work to manage seizures in most children, but about 25 percent of children have epilepsy that is resistant to medicine.
+The goal of epilepsy treatment is no seizures and no side effects.
+Medicines work to manage seizures in most children to reduce and control the number and frequency of seizures.
+However, about 25 percent of children have epilepsy that is resistant to medicine.
 These children often respond to surgery and implantable devices.